Baked Asparagus

 White asparagus versus green asparagus

-Green asparagus is more casual.
-It grows above ground, develops that characteristic grassy, slightly bitter flavour, and handles bold treatment well.
-Oven roasted asparagus became increasingly popular in France as green varieties became more widespread over the last few decades.
-Before that, steaming was the standard approach for both colours.
-Roasting changed things.
-High heat concentrates the flavour, caramelises the tips, and produces something with considerably more character than steamed asparagus ever manages.
+Green asparagus is different as it grows above ground and develops that characteristic grassy, slightly bitter flavour, that handles bold treatment well.
+Roasting became increasingly popular in France as green varieties became more widespread over the last few decades, and it changed things.
+High heat concentrates the flavour, caramelises the tips, and produces something with considerably more character than steamed asparagus will ever manage.
+This baked asparagus recipe is built entirely around that logic.

 Garlic, garlic, garlic